AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 The additional-constraint argument makes it possible to impose linear constraints between the invested capacities of investment candidates.
-The value of this parameter is the name of a file to be located in the user/expansion/ folder of the ANTARES study.
+The value of this parameter is the name of a file to be located in the user/expansion/ folder of the Antares study.
 This file must be written in a particular syntax and complements the master problem with new linear constraints between investment candidates.
 The format is inspired by Antares' binding constraints.
 An example of such a file is given in